CWI and Certified Welding Capabilities

 D9.1 SHEET METAL WELDING CODE

-This code was developed to provide standardized requirements for the qualification, production, and acceptance of welding or braze welding of nonstructural sheet metal components.
+This code provides standardized requirements for the qualification, production, and acceptance of welding or braze welding of nonstructural sheet metal components.
 Please note: D9.1 and D1.3 have overlapping scopes.
 Because of this, our CWI always use D1.3 in place of D9.1

 D14.3 SPECIFICATION FOR WELDING EARTHMOVING, CONSTRUCTION AND AGRICULTURAL EQUIPMENT